Well, here we will discuss the Azure Function Folder Structure. It would be best to understand it before creating Azure Functions.

 Azure Function Folder Structure

-Once, you will create an Azure Function Project using Visual Studio 2019, You will get the below Azure Function Project Structure.
+Once you create an Azure Function Project using Visual Studio 2019, You will get the Azure Function Project Structure below.

 <Project Sdk="Microsoft.NET.Sdk">